Wellcome pledges £2m after new Ebola outbreak confirmed

 Wellcome is working closely with members of the Global Research Collaboration for Infectious Disease Preparedness (GloPID-R) network.

 First response teams from the DRC, WHO and MSF are now in Bikoro to understand the epidemic, and strengthen coordination and investigations.
-In the past five weeks, there have been 27 suspected Ebola virus cases in the area, including 17 deaths.

 Dr Peter Salama, WHO Deputy Director-General, Emergency Preparedness and Response, said: "The first step in containing this outbreak is to understand the extent of transmission, ensure care for people infected, engage communities and trace contacts.
 The generous support from Wellcome and partners like DFID and GloPID-R in combination with WHO’s Contingency Fund for Emergencies is already making a difference."